-Photo 1 Beached fulmar, Texel Christmas day 2011
+Photo 1.
+Beached fulmar, Texel 18 Sep 2017

 The OSPAR plastic monitoring study uses fulmars corpses found on our beaches.
 In addition to natural mortality from age or disease, such birds may have died for a complicated mix of other reasons.
 For example, birds may be affected by environmental pollutants such as oil, paraffin like substances, palm fat, chemicals and ingested plastics.
 All of such factors may interact or have cumulative effects.
 When not directly lethal they will reduce body condition and health, which in turn will interact with natural events such as e.g. prolonged periods of storms or natural changes in food availability.
-Birds dying from such reasons will usually slowly starve and will completely emaciate before dying en being beached.
+Birds dying from such reasons will usually slowly starve and will completely emaciate before dying and being beached.
 Such emaciated birds are the most common type on our beaches.
 However, another type of dead beached fulmars is also found.
 These have their origin in sudden accidents, such as e.g. collisions with lights or cables or drowning in fishing nets or on longlines.
 Such individuals died instantly and 'healthy' in good body condition.
 It may appear likely that a weak starving bird would eat anything available, and thus might ingest more plastic debris than a healthy bird.
 However, the pilot study for the fulmar monitoring project could not detect a significant difference in plastic mass in stomachs of slowly starved fulmars as compared to that in the stomach of instantly killed healthy birds.
 Therefore, data collected from beached fulmars in the monitoring program are representative for the whole fulmar population.

-The 2018 update of monitoring data for the Netherlands
+The 2019 update of monitoring data for the Netherlands

-This report adds new data for year 2018 to Van Franeker & Kühn (2018).
-In spite of major efforts, only fifteen birds were collected.
+This report adds new data for year 2019 to the earlier report (Van Franeker & Kühn, 2019).
+A total of 47 fulmar corpses were collected, of which 44 contained stomachs.
 Annual numbers of beached birds may vary considerably for unknown reasons.
-One of the corpses had no stomach, one of them had a damaged stomach, and one had been treated in a rehabilitation centre for about a week.
 For our monitoring purposes, we do not use birds that have spent more than 3 days under human care, because particles break and wear down in the muscular stomach and disappear through the intestines (Van Franeker & Law 2015) and are not replaced by new plastics from the marine environment.
-This means only 12 stomachs were available for the 2018 data calculations.
-We additionally processed two 'late-delivered' fulmars found in 2017, increasing the 2017 sample from 36 to 38 birds.
-The desired annual sample size is $\pm 40$ birds or more (Van Franeker & Meijboom 2002).
+In 2019, we did receive some fulmars from rehabilitation centres, but none had survived more than 2 days in care, so all could be used.
+This means 44 stomachs were available for the 2019 data calculations.
+We additionally processed stomachs of 4 'late-delivered' fulmars found in 1998 (1), 2007 (2), and 2015 (1).
+These late deliveries will slightly alter earlier published data.
+The desired annual sample size is \pm 40 birds or more (Van Franeker & Meijboom 2002).
 Smaller annual samples are not a problem for the monitoring system but may delay the detection of significant trends.
-Sample size will be better in 2019, as close to 40 fulmars were already collected during the first half of the year.

 The OSPAR long-term target requires an EcoQ% under 10% for at least 5 consecutive years.
 Therefor data are also pooled in 5-year periods, as 'current period' in Table i.
-Over the most recent 5 years (2014-2018), in a sample of 115 birds, 43% of stomachs contained more than 0.1g plastic (EcoQ%).
+Over the most recent 5 years (2015-2019), in a sample of 148 birds, 39% of stomachs contained more than 0.1g plastic (EcoQ%).
 Although this is the best EcoQO performance in the Dutch monitoring program, it clearly is still far off the OSPAR long-term target.
-In this sample, 93% of fulmars contained some plastic, with an average over all birds of 24 plastic particles per stomach, weighing 0.26 gram.
+In this sample, 93% of fulmars contained some plastic, with an average over all birds of 20 plastic particles per stomach, weighing 0.20 gram.